darienurse/apple-store-for-android/README.md

 1.0
 ###Known Issues
 -	The application may lag such the interface temporarily freezes.
 -	Sometimes content may not display on screen.
 I believe this may be a result of how information is stored between activities.
+For now, closing the app and reopening usually resolves the issue.
 -	No user feedback provided if there is a network connection issue.

 ###Acknowledgments